The Digital Health Design Challenge is an annually recurring funding program of the Digital Health Design Living Lab.

 Requirements

-The project must have a content-related connection to the established thematic focus (2024: "Health Companions of Tomorrow: Co-Creating Interactions between Human and Technology") and is based on one of the cases offered by the project partners.
+The project must have a content-related connection to the established thematic focus (2026: "From Guidance to Routine: Co-Creating Educative Futures of Continuous Care") and is based on one of the cases offered by the project partners.

 Application